How to use AI for data analysis in HubSpot: A practical guide

 • "List the top 5 performing assets from this campaign."

-The assistant will look through your data and give you a straight answer, saving you the headache of building a custom report from scratch.
+The assistant will look through your data and give you a helpful answer, saving you the time of building a custom report from scratch.

 Step 5: Look at qualitative data for customer sentiment